Anastasia095/README-Generator/README.md

   ## License GPL-3.0
-  This project is covered under GPL-3.0license;
+  This project is covered under GPL-3.0 license;